HLinde/Pixelflood/README.md

 A short desciptions of how to use it.

-This project was created to interact with the GPN20 Pixelflood server.
+This project was initially created to interact with the GPN20 Pixelflood server.

-The code must be adjusted to change the offset of where the image should start.
+Further development is done during 38c3 to implement gamepad control of the image placement as we want to have a more interactive experience with Pixelflood.

+Server settings have to be adjusted in the code.

 Usage:

 python3 main.py <<name of .png>>
+The script uses the generic gamepad input from the inputs python package.